 The Writing Center

-The CU-Boulder Writing Center offers writers from across disciplines and skill levels the opportunity to work one-on-one with professionally trained writing consultants.
-We help writers at all stages of the writing process from planning through revision.
+The CU-Boulder Writing Center offers writers from all academic disciplines and skill levels the opportunity to work one-on-one with professionally trained writing consultants.
+We help writers at all stages of the writing process from brainstorming through revision.
 Writing Center sessions strive to address writers' stated needs while attending to relevant disciplinary, rhetorical, grammatical, and stylistic concerns.
-Consultants provide feedback and advice that promote writers' abilities to communicate successfully and think critically in the complex and changing environments of the university, the workplace, and society.
+Consultants provide feedback and advice that promote writers' abilities to communicate successfully and think critically in response to complex, evolving expectations of readers in academia, the workplace, and society.

 - Save time by learning more effective writing techniques

 - Improve your argumentative impact, organization, and clarity